Lake Monroe Conservation Area

 - Motorized vehicles are not permitted.

-From Sanford, take County Road (CR) 415 to access the eastern portion of the conservation area (the Brickyard Slough Tract).
-A parking area is located on the east side of CR 415.
-To access the western portion (the Kratzert Tract), turn left on Reed Ellis Road from CR 415 and continue for about one mile to a parking area on the west side of the road.
+From Sanford, take State Road (SR) 415 to access the eastern portion of the conservation area (the Brickyard Slough Tract).
+A parking area is located on the east side of SR 415.
+To access the western portion (the Kratzert Tract), turn left on Reed Ellis Road from SR 415 and continue for about one mile to a parking area on the west side of the road.

 For more information: